getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### consul.username

-While not specifically required by Consul, it is common for operators to put a basic-auth proy in front of their Consul UI, which can impeed Nelon's ability to access the Consul API.
+While not specifically required by Consul, it is common for operators to put a basic-auth proxy in front of their Consul UI, which can impede Nelon's ability to access the Consul API.
 If this is the case, specify the `username` here:

 ```
 consul.username  = "XXXXXXXXX"